-We know what teachers want and need.
+We know what teachers need.
 Doubt it?
 Try us!

 Every teacher needs more time – more time to meet each individual student’s needs, more time to grade assignments, more time to prepare for meetings with parents.

 What do teachers want?
-Not all teachers want a pay raise, a four-day weekend, a year’s supply of chocolate and maybe a glass of Chardonnay, that’s just almost all teachers.
+Not all teachers want a pay raise, a four-day weekend, a year’s supply of chocolate and maybe a glass of Chardonnay…that’s just almost all teachers.
+But I digress.
 What every teacher wants is for his or her students to learn.
 That’s why they became teachers in the first place.

 Once you’ve checked out all of the clip art, PowerPoints and videos that supplement our games, click on OUR GAMES in the menu (or just click here) and see what our games can offer.
 Some of those are free as well.